Clear Thinking In Uncertainty

 You don’t control every situation.

-You don’t control every outcome.
+You can’t control every outcome.

 And those interpretations shape: